0 to 3 Months

-It wasn’t until a well-baby check-up with their family doctor that they discovered what the problem was.
-“Emma began screaming in the doctor’s office (because she was naked) and the doctor noticed she was tongue tied.”
+It wasn’t until a well-baby check-up with their family doctor that they discovered the problem.
+“Emma began crying in the doctor’s office and the doctor noticed she was tongue tied.”

 Tongue tie, also known as ankyloglossia or anchored tongue, is a condition in which an unusually tight band of tissue tethers the tongue to the bottom of the mouth.
 This restricts the tongue’s mobility, affecting the way a person eats, swallows speaks and, of course, breastfeeds.

 Rebecca noticed immediate results.
-“Emma was latching properly and sucking better, too.
+“Emma started latching properly and sucking better, too.
 Breastfeeding was a much more positive experience after the procedure.”